Lecture

 • Encapsulation: Encapsulation refers to the practice of hiding an object's data (attributes) from external access and manipulating data only through the object's methods.
 This ensures data protection and security.

 • Polymorphism: Polymorphism allows methods with the same name to have different implementations in different classes.
-This makes the code more flexible and reusable.
+This ensuring that the code is more flexible and reusable.

 The relationship between a class and an object can be compared to a car blueprint and a car, or a recipe and a dish.